|Nutrition Facts (per serving)|

 Add onion and garlic; cook and stir until tender, about 6 to 8 minutes.
 Remove to a large bowl and let cool for 10 minutes.

 Beat in pesto, cheese, egg, breadcrumbs, salt, and pepper and mix well.

-Add beef and mix gently but thoroughly with hands until combined.
+Add beef and sautéed onions and garlic and mix gently but thoroughly with hands until combined.
 Form into 1-1/2-inch meatballs.
 Place on a cookie sheet with sides.

 Bake for 25 to 30 minutes or until an instant-read thermometer registers 165 F.

 Try to handle the meatballs as gently and as little as possible so they remain tender when they cook.

 Pesto is traditionally thought of as containing basil, Parmesan, olive oil, pine nuts, and garlic, but pesto really just means sauce.
 To that end, you can use different kinds of pesto in these meatballs to vary the taste.